XORaur0n/Notes/Notes/Programming & Scripting/Assembly/x86_64/Basics/Shellcode.md

 ```

-	When we push a string to the stack a 00 needs to be pushed before it (remember backwards!) to terminate the string (unless you can specify the print length for the write syscall)
+	When we push a string to the stack a 00 needs to be pushed before it (remember backwards!) to terminate the string (unless you can specify the print length for a write syscall)

 -------------------------------------------